JimmyPun610/Plugin.XF.TouchID/README.md

    Xamarin.Essentials.Platform.Init(this, savedInstanceState);
    Rg.Plugins.Popup.Popup.Init(this, savedInstanceState);
    Plugin.XF.TouchID.Droid.Configuration.Activity = this;
+   //In case any error in secret key.
+   Plugin.XF.TouchID.Droid.Configuration.IsUseSecretKey = false;
    // Default, press "Use password" => Prompt the android KeygaurdManager auth page, you may change it as you want Plugin.XF.TouchID.Droid.Configuration.PromptPositiveAction = () => { Plugin.XF.TouchID.CrossTouchID.Current.PromptKeyguardManagerAuth(); };
    LoadApplication(new App());